 Henze et al. (1983) suggested an analytical method to correct for the spillover and recovery fractions in the studies of cardiac muscle.
 The method was validated by Herrero et al. (1988).
 The method needs the cardiac dimensions: myocardial wall thickness and cavity diameter, which may not always be available.
 The method also assumes 10% vascular space in tissue, which is also corrected.

 This correction can be applied to the regional data before modelling, for example by using heartcor.
 It will also be included in Carimas™.
 However, with the improved image resolution of the modern PET scanners, this method provides little or no benefit, since it does not account for the beating of the heart or respiratory motion.

-, where CPET(t) is the measured myocardial PET concentration as a function of time, CLV(t) is the measured concentration in the middle of left ventricular cavity, representing also true arterial concentration, and (1-FLV) is regional recovery coefficient (between 0 and 1).
+, where CPET(t) is the measured myocardial PET concentration as a function of time, CLV(t) is the measured concentration in the middle of left ventricular cavity, representing also true arterial concentration, and (1-FLV) is the regional recovery coefficient (between 0 and 1).
 This method is easy to implement, but it ignores the partial volume effect on the outer side of myocardial wall (Hutchins et al., 1992).
 This method is included in compartmental models in Carimas™.